Eiji-Kb/macacon/README.md

 ```

 ## sound
-Macacon does not process a sound track.
+"macacon.py" does not process a sound track.
 Please process it separately.
  e.g.
   ・Video editing software (Recommend.
 I use AviUtl)